fmalmeida/bacannot/docs/quickstart.rst

   # Run the pipeline using the Escherichia coli resfinder database
   nextflow run fmalmeida/bacannot \
+    -profile docker \
     --input bacannot_samplesheet.yaml \
     --output _ANNOTATION \
     --threads 10

 .. note::

+  To run the pipeline now users **need** to pass the ``-profile docker`` parameter explicitely.
+The pipeline does not load it automatically anymore as a preparation for the new version which will also have a profile for singularity.

   The resfinder species could also be selected via the command line with ``--resfinder_species``.
 Please, read more about it at :ref:`manual` and :ref:`samplesheet`.